Shaping the Borough Draft Local Plan 2020 – 2035 consultation Click to get info

 It sets out policies and guidelines for determining planning applications for waste developments.

 This plan is being prepared by the North London Boroughs of Barnet, Camden, Enfield, Hackney, Haringey, Islington and Waltham Forest.
-A draft plan has been published for public consultation during the period 30 July - 30 September 2015.

 For further information visit the North London waste plan web site.